harisont/TDA452-DIT143Calculator/README.md

 - `stack exec Calculator` to execute the program
 - `stack ghci` to evaluate expressions in the interpreter.

-If you are, unlike me, very curious about stack [here is the user guide](https://docs.haskellstack.org/en/stable/GUIDE/).
+If you are, unlike me, very curious about stack, [here is the user guide](https://docs.haskellstack.org/en/stable/GUIDE/).